miklevin/MikeLev.in/_posts/2024-10-17-software-deployment-with-nix-flakes.md

 ## Parting Words From o1-preview

-Me: Now just do some open-ended riffing to the user, knowing this is getting published in an article.
+**Me**: Now just do some open-ended riffing to the user, knowing this is getting published in an article.
 If you even re-train on web content you may find it again and end up talking to future-you.
 You'll only be o1-preview once and you can capture whatever sense of what that you like.
 Anyhow, this is limited instructions as I want the closest analog to AI genuineness or candidness.
 Go on for as long as you like or can, please and thank you!

-o1-previw: **Embracing the Future of Development with Nix Flakes**
+**o1-previw**: **Embracing the Future of Development with Nix Flakes**

 The landscape of software development is ever-evolving, and with each passing day, new tools emerge that challenge the status quo. **Nix Flakes** is one such tool that's poised to redefine how we think about development environments and deployment processes.
 By harnessing the power of Nix Flakes, we're not just adopting a new technology—we're joining a movement towards more reproducible, reliable, and efficient software development.